seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

            resize(intervals, length(store.contigStore));

-        Use :dox:`SequenceConcept#appendValue` to add a new ``TInverval`` object to the inner string, see :dox:`IntervalAndCargo::IntervalAndCargo IntervalAndCargo constructor` for the constructor.
+        Use :dox:`StringConcept#appendValue` to add a new ``TInverval`` object to the inner string, see :dox:`IntervalAndCargo::IntervalAndCargo IntervalAndCargo constructor` for the constructor.

    Solution
      .. container:: foldable